How NZ’s Clean Car Standard Is Shaping Used Car Prices

 Clean Car Tax NZ: Why Used Vehicle Prices Are Going Up

-Whether you are looking at a hatchback, sedan, people-mover, or SUV, here’s what you need to know about how this regulation will affect car prices in 2025 and beyond.
+Whether you are looking at a hatchback, sedan, people-mover, or SUV, here’s what you need to know about how the Clean Car Standard will affect used car prices in 2025 and beyond.

 Estimated Clean Car Penalty Tiers (Used Petrol Imports)